ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-6-power-rankings-week-8.md

       favorite blockers (aka Sinner Captain extraordinaire, Jayme).
-And while that was certainly one of the more memorable defensive plays of the game, their offense moved with purpose and clean connections to Miriam S. and Q kept the top seed in it until the final whistle.
+And while that was certainly one of the more memorable defensive plays of the game, their offense moved with purpose and clean connections to Miriam S. and Q kept them in it until the final whistle.

       The record might not show it, but this team’s grit and talent make them a